zverok/idempotent_enumerable/README.md

 ## Performance penalty

-...is, of course, present, but not that awful (depends on your standards).
+...is, of course, present, yet not that awful (depends on your standards).

 ```ruby
 require 'benchmark/ips'